aaronblondeau/aaronblondeau_com/posts/december_2023/drizzle_supabase.md

 import { InferSelectModel } from 'npm:drizzle-orm';
 import postgres from 'npm:postgres'

-// Define schema for Dizzle.
+// Define schema for Drizzle.
 You can also use Drizzle Kit introspect to auto generate these : https://orm.drizzle.team/kit-docs/overview#introspecting-with-db-pull

 // Each alert has a type
 const alertTypeEnum = pgEnum("alert_type_enum", ['warning', 'info'])